 University of Michigan psychiatrist Dr. Randolph Neese called recovery groups a friendly, small-town universe, instead of the drug-ridden combat area millions of Americans inhabit.
 Maybe people in these groups are in fact re-creating a more natural and normal environment for themselves, and literally providing something missing from modern life, just at the point in society when both the extended family and the nuclear family are breaking down.

-Recovery groups offer a great deal to the recovering chemically dependent.
+For members of any program of recovery, there are recovery groups available for members to meet and discuss topics and personal details in an open format.
+Recovery groups are often referred to as support groups, meetings, 12-step meetings, etc. Recovery groups offer a great deal to the recovering chemically dependent.
 First, and on the most primitive level, they give you a place to go and something to do during those hours when you used to be drinking or taking drugs—hours that are now empty because you haven’t yet built a new life that will give you something to fill them.
 Meetings keep you away from temptations at the most dangerous hours.

 Second, if you have been in rehabilitation they offer a substitute “safe house” for at least part of the day, to help you through the transition from total security to being completely on your own.
 Many recovering people find an effective plan is to work during the day and attend recovery meetings in the evening.